 Key Takeaways

 - A chart of accounts (COA) is a list of account names.
-It keeps your business’s financial activity organized and easy to understand.
+It keeps your business’s and organizations financial activity organized and easy to understand.

 - There are five main account types in a COA: Assets, Liabilities, Equity, Income, and Expenses.

-- A COA can (and should) be customized to suit your business type, needs, and goals.
+- A COA can (and should) be customized to suit your business type (and organization), needs, and goals.

-You can add accounts to your COA at any time, but you should only delete accounts from your COA at the end of the fiscal year.
+You can add accounts to your COA at any time.
+However, you should only delete accounts at the end of the fiscal year.

 The 2026 Nonprofit Financial Checklist

-A chart of accounts (COA) is a list of account names.
-It helps keep your business finances organized and easy to understand.
-These account names group your business’s financial transactions.
-They give a clear, organized breakdown of what you earned and spent.
+A chart of accounts (COA) is a list of account names that helps keep your finances organized and easy to understand.
+Specifically, these account names group your financial transactions into clear categories.
+As a result, they give you a structured breakdown of exactly what you earned and spent.

 A COA usually includes five main account types: Assets, Liabilities, Equity, Income, and Expenses.
-Each account type has subcategories that reflect your business’s financial activity
+Moreover, each account type includes subcategories that reflect your specific financial activities.

-Each time you make a business transaction, your COA helps you categorize it.
+Each time you make a transaction, your COA helps you categorize it.
 It also helps you record it in your general ledger.
 In turn, this makes accounting more efficient.
-It’s easier to see how your business earns and spends money.
-It also helps your business comply with the CRA’s recordkeeping requirements.
+It’s easier to see how your earns and spends money.
+It also helps you comply with the CRA’s recordkeeping requirements.

 Why is a Chart of Accounts Important?